 Ask the lawyer to explain the tax and legal implications of your decisions.
 Also ask the lawyer about registering the Will with the Vital Statistics Agency, once it has been drawn up.
 Discuss your draft Will with your trustees.

 More Will planning resources:

-This workshop is facilitated by a lawyer who specializes in disability law and designed specifically for families with a loved-one with a disability.
+- Wills, Trusts, and Estate Planning Webinar – This online workshop is facilitated by a lawyer who specializes in disability law and designed specifically for families with a loved-one with a disability.

-- For a list of lawyers who have experience with disability law, click here.
+- BC Lawyers List – A list of lawyers who have experience with disability law in British Columbia.

 - Disability Planning Helpline – toll-free at 1-844-311-PLAN (7526) – Call the helpline anytime from anywhere in Canada and one of our family experts will answer your questions about the Disability Tax Credit, the Registered Disability Savings Plan, trusts & estate planning, advocacy approaches, government benefit programs, social network building and more.